louiseschmidtgen/Capstone-Project/README.md

 - Add sound and written pronunciation to words in learnsets.
 - Reset user passwords in case of forgotten passwords.

-## Requirements
-This App runs in Python3.
-The following additional dependencies are needed to run this Application.

-- mysql-connector==2.2.9
-- mysql-connector-python==8.0.28
-- protobuf==3.20.0
-- PyQt5==5.15.6
-- PyQt5-Qt5==5.15.2
-- PyQt5-sip==12.10.0
-- PyQt5-stubs==5.15.2.0

 ## API key
 This App is dependent on an API key for the Translator.
-This key needs to be changed after using the 500 free calls to it in [RapidAPI](https://rapidapi.com/googlecloud/api/google-translate1).
+This key only allows for 500 free calls a month.
+To get your own new key got to this site and update the key info in main.go [RapidAPI](https://rapidapi.com/googlecloud/api/google-translate1).
-## Configuring the MySQL server:
-- configurations are made in main.py in set_env_variables()
-- The MySQL password should be set to the user's password that they set up when downloading MySQL for their machine.
-- By default the MySQL user is root and the MySQL host is localhost.
-- YOu may also change the database name in the same location

 ## Screenshots